-- Through training, staff, volunteers and governors have an understanding of what radicalisation and extremism is, why we need to be vigilant in the academy and how to respond when concerns arise. - There are systems in place for keeping pupils safe from extremist material when accessing the internet in our academy by using effective filtering and usage policies. - The DSL has received Prevent training and will act as the point of contact within our academy for any concerns relating to radicalisation and extremism. - The DSL will make referrals in accordance with Norfolk Channel procedures/Suffolk Channel procedures and will represent our school at Channel meetings as required. - Through our curriculum, we will promote the spiritual, moral, social and cultural development of pupils.
+- Through training, staff, volunteers and governors have an understanding of what radicalisation and extremism is, why we need to be vigilant in the academy and how to respond when concerns arise. - There are systems in place for keeping pupils safe from extremist material when accessing the internet in our academy by using effective filtering and usage policies. - The DSL has received Prevent training and will act as the point of contact within our academy for any concerns relating to radicalisation and extremism. - The DSL will make referrals in accordance with Norfolk Channel procedures and will represent our school at Channel meetings as required. - For Suffolk referrals are to be made Suffolk Channel Panel Escalation of Concerns Procedures - Through our curriculum, we will promote the spiritual, moral, social and cultural development of pupils.